 • A series of Action cards.
-The cards are displayed at random in four instances during the game, during turns 3, 6, 9 and 12.
+The cards are displayed at random in three instances during the game, during turns 3, 6 and 9.
 These are obtained after giving a correct answer to special questions that players are asked.
 Some cards improve the player's situation and others are detrimental to the player's adversary.
-Here are a few examples of Action cards: (1) Win and immediately place a strength level 2 pawn.
-(2) Win 4 drops of water.
-(3) Remove a strength level 1 pawn that belongs to your opponent from the game board.
-(4) This card blocks all resource collection from this step for the rest of the game.
-(5) Steal a level of improvement from your opponent.
+Here are a few examples of Action cards: (1) Win a strength 2 pawn.
+This pawn can be placed immediately, it must be kept guarded in a bank and placed during the next turn.
+(2) Win and immediately place a strength level 2 pawn.
+(3) Win 4 drops of water.
+(4) Remove a strength level 1 pawn that belongs to your opponent from the game board.
+(5) Win a rare resource.
+(Flower).
+(6) This card blocks all resource collection from this step for the rest of the game.
+(7) This card allows the collection of 1 drop of water from this resources step.
+(8) Steal a level of improvement from your opponent.